guyanderson/FindDoc-Friday/README.md

 ## Known Bugs

-_Not all doctor pictures are displayed.
+* _Not all doctor pictures are displayed.
 This appears to be a incomplete database issue.
 Amateurs._
+* _If no symptom is entered before clicking search, results will still be returned._

 ## Technologies Used